- Library Computer Use

 Only 1 person may use each computer in quiet room at a time.
 If a patron has brought someone to assist them with using the computer, a computer in the Family Room may be available for their use.

 Instruction in computer use and external storage devices will not be provided by the library.
-Patrons are encouraged to bring their own USB storage devices to save their work.
+Patrons are encouraged to bring their own USB storage devices to save their work; our computers reset after each use.
+Any saved documents or downloads will be deleted and cannot be recovered.

 Printing & Copies